vsu/foo-sbs/README.markdown

 0.6.0 version, you can specify that only rates above 48 kHz are downsampled, while passing through anything below that.

-You can point your web browser to port 9000 to get a list of active clients.
+You can point your web browser to http://hostname:9000/status.html to get a list of active clients, where hostname is the name or IP address of the box that runs Foobar.

 Compilation